yeenbean/ODT-Builder/README.md

 ## TODO

 - [x] Move support files to a subdirectory to clean up root.
-- [ ] Modify build directory names.
+- [x] Modify build directory names.
-- [ ] Add alternative versions of Office, including Apps for enterprise, Office LTSC versions, and other volume licensed versions.
+- [ ] Add additional versions of Office, including Apps for enterprise, Office LTSC versions, and other volume licensed versions.
-- [ ] Support custom configurations.
+- [x] Support custom configurations.
 This will help future-proof this script if it goes unmaintained, as well as supporting custom-made configs (i.e. from https://config.office.com/deploymentsettings)
-- [ ] Switches for automatically accepting the EULA, silent installation, embedding a license key, disabling automatic updates, update channel, etc.
 - [x] Rewrite in PowerShell.

 ## Changelog

 All versions are tested before they are published, including installation of Office in a virtual environment.

+### 2022.12.22

+- Re-imagined build wizard.
+- Office builds are now created in their own directories instead of a catch-all build directory.
+- Added several new ODT config files: Home retail, Enterprise, and options for just Outlook.
+- Rudimentary implementation for custom ODT config files.
+- New "run" and "debug" batch scripts to make launching/testing the PowerShell script easier.
+- Code cleanup, bug squashing, and more.
+Check out the full changelog below.

 ### 2022.10.06